sora-xor/sora-docs/src/id.md

 <center><img src="/.gitbook/assets/requestJudgement.png" width="600"></center>

-2. Donate to Community Marketing Funds address
+2. Donate to Community Marketing Funds address.

-Donate a minimum of 1 `XOR` per account requesting judgement to the Community Marketing Funds address.
+Donate a minimum of 1 `XOR` per account requesting judgement to the Community Marketing Funds address (`cnSN9X2HNU3uYjRbGvTwpgUdtVDuNk1g29XkcQNoNBQxgt1ii`).
-This is a community base wallet which funds are used for marketing SORA: `cnSN9X2HNU3uYjRbGvTwpgUdtVDuNk1g29XkcQNoNBQxgt1ii`
+The funds from this community wallet are used for SORA marketing.

-3. Contact the registrar

-Direct contact with the registrar is required - the contact info is in their identity:
+3. Contact the registrar directly.
+You can find their contact info in their profile.

 - Reg_Index 1 is `SPICY`